Union Budget 'let down like never before', will unravel soon: Cong | Politics

 Terming the budget ''disappointing'', Congress' deputy leader in Lok Sabha Gaurav Gogoi alleged that the BJP has put India into insolvency and bankruptcy and is busy selling public-owned assets to 12-15 major companies.

-Congress spokesperson Manish Tewari also alleged that the budget was a ''national monetisation plan -- short hand for National Sell out'' and there was ''no central focus in Budget''.

-''FM's Talkthorn (sic) oblivious that growth rate of GDP is in a record 37th month decline.Worst Crisis since 1991.
-Except for a National Monetisation Plan - short hand for National Sell out no Central Focus in Budget.
-Bottom line-Will not grow economy but sell the family silver,'' he tweeted.

-Senior Congress leader Shashi Tharoor took a dig at the Centre over the budget, saying ''this BJP government reminds me of the garage mechanic who told his client, 'I couldn't fix your brakes, so I made your horn louder'.''
-Another Congress spokesperson Jaiveer Shergill said, ''After promising a century, FM is out hit wicket at Zero!!
-Instead of calling it as 'budget of the century' it will be remembered as 'blunder of the century' by BJP Government,'' he tweeted.
+Congress leader Shashi Tharoor took a dig at the Centre over the budget, saying ''this BJP government reminds me of the garage mechanic who told his client, 'I couldn't fix your brakes, so I made your horn louder'.''
+PTI ASK/SKC AARAAR

-''Budget case of 'wrong diagnosis and wrong prescription' by BJP government which instead of healing, reforming and rejuvenating has chosen to adopt damaging, disappointing and destroying approach to push the economy further into vortex of recession,'' he said in a series of tweets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)